rocky/trepanjs/doc/Overview.md

 <a name="diff"/>
 ## Differences from gdb and the Trepanning debugger family

 For those that are used to the *nodejs* debugger command set, note that I've added an *alias* command you used to get those other names in.

+A number of the status and error messages are different as they more closely follow message in the other trepannning debuggers.
+Often give status is given a debugger command succeeds rather than the old Unix-style of no output just prompt.

+Frame-changing commands, *up*, *down*, and *frame* have been added.
+Evaluation changes with the context of the current frame set.

+### Command differences
-Here is a table of differences:
+Here is a table of specific command differences:

 <table>
   <tr>